syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Errorbar-Chart.md

 ### Vertical

-To view vertical error value, you can set the Mode as Vertical as shown in the below code example.
+To view vertical error value, you can set the Mode as Vertical, as shown in the below code example.

 {% tabs %}